Feeling SAD At Work? Follow These Tips

 Further Reading

 When you're ill, you need a doctor you trust.
-But what if your doctor is unfamiliar with your condition, rarely has open appointments or acts rudely towards you?
+But what if your doctor is unfamiliar with your condition, rarely has open appointments, or acts rudely toward you?
 Or what happens when you move to another town or across the country?
-Six tips help yo...
+Six practical tips...